zeitwork/zeitwork/docs/architecture.md

 once build we will try to deploy it

-we have a service nodeagent that runs on metal servers
+we have a service nodeagent that runs on metal servers with kvm support

-there we have kata containers

-we use containerd to run the customers code with kata containers and cloud hypervisor on the metal services

-each vm has a global unique id, each vm has a global unique internal ip

-all nodeagents are in a internal privat network with tailscale
+we run images using firecracker

+the nodeagent is also has a reverse proxy

+we know what instances run on our node and we know what instances run on other nodes

+if the incoming request Host header has a instance on our node, we route to that instance

+if not we route to another node, to that reverse proxy, which will then handle the routing to the instance

 the edge proxy is a simple go http proxy that routes incoming requests (has a Host header) to the targeted service